 Now, a really telling point.
 The Earth's axis "wobbles" producing a precession that cycles over a period of 25,800 years.
 Over the two thousand years or so since the first basics of astrology were set down, the Earth's axis has precessed to the point where all the positions of the signs have moved over by about a month, or one whole sign.
 You may think you are a Capricorn, but really you are Sagittarian!
 Remember also that in about 10,000 years, you will also find that the pole star has become Vega, and the zodiac will have changed out of all recognition.
 In ancient astrology, only the planets out to Saturn were known.
 Uranus, Neptune, the minor planets like Eris, Pluto and Sedna; all were unknown.
 So how does that reconcile with the accuracy of past predictions?

-In a survey, about 100 people were each given a reading based on their time, place and date of birth.
+In an interesting experiment, James Randi gave about 100 people a reading ostensibly based on their time, place and date of birth.
 About 80% said it described them perfectly.
 Very interesting!
 However, each was given an identical reading.
 So; it really is all a load of nonsense.

 I have linked here to a website that does a splendid job of debunking this crap.
 It is quite a long piece on Phil Plait's Bad Astronomy page, but really thorough.
 If you "believe" in astrology, I dare you to read it.
 On the other hand, if you "believe" in astrology, rational thought will not sway you.